-There are two age appropriate guides to support children 5-11-year olds and 12-17 year olds.
+There is an age appropriate guide to support children aged 5-11 years old.
 The guides explain each step of the process, support and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.
+The link to the guide can be found here Going to Court: A Guide for 5 - 11 year olds